wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
-V4.5b : 05-May-2024 by wavemotion-dave
+V4.6 : 06-May-2024 by wavemotion-dave
   * Each game that utilizes a High Score Cart (HSC) gets its own 2K .hsc file
+  * Improved High Score Cart (HSC) emulation - improved initialization of the SRAM contents.
   * Sanity checks added so that carts marked as 'NORMAL' (or selected as such) but are larger than 48K will not corrupt memory.
   * New magnifying glass icon to ZOOM (and center) the display 1:1 with real 7800 output.
 This will crop on a DS/DSi since it only has 256x192 but very useful to toggle the 1:1 zoom for High Score Entries, etc.
-  * Starting to lay groundwork support for .a78 V4 headers...
+  * Support for .a78 V4 headers (will fall back to V3 if not available)

 V4.5 : 18-Nov-2022 by wavemotion-dave
   * SNES2Atari adaptor supported.